Please click here for a PDF of the Jr Sailing Program Guide

 Junior Buccaneers Instructor

-Boat drop off and inspection by appointment with Junior Sailing Staff.
-Contact Tuck Northrop at firstname.lastname@example.org to make your appointment.
+Boat drop off and inspection by appointment with Junior Sailing Staff fior anyone that was not able to make Rigging Day.
+Contact David Hewitt at firstname.lastname@example.org to make your appointment.

 Start of the 1st session of Junior Buccaneers